 I always find it a little funny that toward the end of every month, almost everyone who works starts thinking about “Luong.”
 In Vietnamese, that means salary.

-In my early years, I was raised in the charming coastal village of Lang Co Bay, Hue — known for its oyster farms and the calming scent of cajuput oil, which still draws travelers from nearby provinces.
+In my early years, I grew up in the quiet coastal village of Lang Co Bay in Hue.
+A place known for oyster farms and the soft scent of cajuput oil, something that still lingers and draws travelers from nearby provinces.

-In 1998, at the age of three, I boarded the Southern train with my parents and began a new chapter in Saigon.
-Over time, it’s become more than just a second home — it shaped my rhythm, my tone, even the way I switch effortlessly between regional accents.
+In 1998, when I was three, I took the Southern train with my parents and started a new chapter in Saigon.
+Over time, it became more than a second home.
+It shaped my rhythm, my tone, and even the way I naturally move between regional accents.

-If you ever get the chance, visit both places.
-You’ll see: they speak different languages, but somehow they rhyme.
+If you ever have the chance, visit both places.
+You will feel it.
+They speak differently, but somehow, they rhyme.

-In 1998, at the age of three, I boarded the Southern train with my parents and began a new chapter in Saigon.
-Over time, it’s become more than just a second home — it shaped my rhythm, my tone, even the way I switch effortlessly between regional accents.
+In 1998, when I was three, I took the Southern train with my parents and started a new chapter in Saigon.
+Over time, it became more than a second home.
+It shaped my rhythm, my tone, and even the way I naturally move between regional accents.

-If you ever get the chance, visit both places.
-You’ll see: they speak different languages, but somehow they rhyme.
+If you ever have the chance, visit both places.
+You will feel it.
+They speak differently, but somehow, they rhyme.

 Lang Co fishing village

-While my early education pointed me elsewhere, it was in 2013 that I began to take drawing seriously.
+While my early education led me in a different direction, it was in 2013 that I started to take drawing seriously.

-I taught myself with borrowed sketchbooks and long hours of observation — sketching what I saw, recording what I felt.
-I collected fragments of daily life: textures, gestures, overheard stories, the quiet poetry of familiar streets.
+I taught myself using borrowed sketchbooks and long hours of observation.
+I sketched what I saw and noted what I felt.
+Along the way, I began collecting small fragments of daily life.
+Textures, gestures, overheard conversations, and the quiet poetry of familiar streets.

-I taught myself with borrowed sketchbooks and long hours of observation — sketching what I saw, recording what I felt.
-I collected fragments of daily life: textures, gestures, overheard stories, the quiet poetry of familiar streets.
+I taught myself using borrowed sketchbooks and long hours of observation.
+I sketched what I saw and noted what I felt.
+Along the way, I began collecting small fragments of daily life.
+Textures, gestures, overheard conversations, and the quiet poetry of familiar streets.

-Since 2017, I’ve worked at Ki Saigon as part of the creative team — evolving from illustrator to design lead, where I focus on visual consistency, detail, and helping bring ideas to life.
-As a Vietnamese illustrator, I’ve always aimed to bring cultural authenticity into every project.
+Since 2017, I have been working at Ki Saigon as part of the creative team.
+Over time, my role grew from illustrator to design lead, with a focus on visual consistency, attention to detail, and helping ideas come to life.
+As a Vietnamese illustrator, bringing cultural authenticity into each project has always mattered to me.

-Throughout that time, I’ve had the chance to be part of campaigns recognized by D&AD, LIA, and the World Illustration Awards, with features on DesignBoom, It’s Nice That, Hypebeast, and The Dieline.
-One moment that still means a lot to me was contributing to Coca-Cola’s 2018 Lunar New Year packaging as one of three selected Vietnamese artists — a small but proud way to bring local culture into a global conversation.
+Along the way, I had the chance to be part of campaigns recognized by D&AD, LIA, and the World Illustration Awards, with features on DesignBoom, It’s Nice That, Hypebeast, and The Dieline.
+One moment that still stays with me was contributing to Coca Cola’s 2018 Lunar New Year packaging as one of three selected Vietnamese artists.
+It felt like a small but meaningful way to bring local culture into a wider conversation.

 In 2024, I illustrated the Year of the Dragon packaging for Suntory PepsiCo.
-It became their best-selling Tết design to date, a quiet reminder that visual storytelling, when it lands, can truly resonate.
+It became their best selling Tết design to date, a quiet reminder that when visual storytelling feels right, it can truly connect.

-And in 2025, I worked as the sole illustrator for Meeting in the Sky, a kite exhibition in Sri Lanka that featured over 2,000 animal-shaped kites.
-Each one was crafted based on my drawings, in close collaboration with traditional kite makers.
-It was a huge undertaking — and also one of the most quietly fulfilling things I’ve been part of.
+And in 2025, I worked as the sole illustrator for Meeting in the Sky, a kite exhibition in Sri Lanka featuring over 2,000 animal shaped kites.
+Each kite was crafted from my drawings through close collaboration with traditional kite makers.
+It was a huge undertaking, and also one of the most quietly fulfilling experiences I have been part of.

-Throughout that time, I’ve had the chance to be part of campaigns recognized by D&AD, LIA, and the World Illustration Awards, with features on DesignBoom, It’s Nice That, Hypebeast, and The Dieline.
-One moment that still means a lot to me was contributing to Coca-Cola’s 2018 Lunar New Year packaging as one of three selected Vietnamese artists — a small but proud way to bring local culture into a global conversation.
+Along the way, I had the chance to be part of campaigns recognized by D&AD, LIA, and the World Illustration Awards, with features on DesignBoom, It’s Nice That, Hypebeast, and The Dieline.
+One moment that still stays with me was contributing to Coca Cola’s 2018 Lunar New Year packaging as one of three selected Vietnamese artists.
+It felt like a small but meaningful way to bring local culture into a wider conversation.

 In 2024, I illustrated the Year of the Dragon packaging for Suntory PepsiCo.
-It became their best-selling Tết design to date, a quiet reminder that visual storytelling, when it lands, can truly resonate.
+It became their best selling Tết design to date, a quiet reminder that when visual storytelling feels right, it can truly connect.

-And in 2025, I worked as the sole illustrator for Meeting in the Sky, a kite exhibition in Sri Lanka that featured over 2,000 animal-shaped kites.
-Each one was crafted based on my drawings, in close collaboration with traditional kite makers.
-It was a huge undertaking — and also one of the most quietly fulfilling things I’ve been part of.
+And in 2025, I worked as the sole illustrator for Meeting in the Sky, a kite exhibition in Sri Lanka featuring over 2,000 animal shaped kites.
+Each kite was crafted from my drawings through close collaboration with traditional kite makers.
+It was a huge undertaking, and also one of the most quietly fulfilling experiences I have been part of.

 Contact